rolling-scopes-school/tasks/react/modules/tasks/README.md

 - The task should be completed in **your personal private repository**.
 - In the repository, create a branch from the `main` branch using the name suggested in the task and work within this newly created branch.
 - The commit history should reflect the process of creating the app.
 Refer to [Commit requirements](https://docs.rs.school/#/en/git-convention?id=commit-requirements) for details.
-- Once development is complete, you need to create a Pull Request from the current task branch to the `main` branch.
+- Once development is complete, you need to create a Pull Request from the current task branch to the previous task branch, or `main` if the previous task branch doesn't exist or the task is not inherited from the previous one.
 Refer to [Pull Request requirements](https://docs.rs.school/#/en/pull-request-review-process?id=pull-request-requirements-pr) for details.
 - After completing the module, private repository should be exposed for the duration of the cross-check (please check the schedule).
 When the cross-check is finished, repository should be made private again.

 **Do not merge Pull Request from the development branch to the `main` branch**